pradhapanr/pradhapanr/README.md

 # About me!

 Hi there!
-My name is <b>Pradhapan Rajendran</b>, but everyone calls me Prad.
+My name is <strong>Pradhapan Rajendran</strong>, but everyone calls me Prad.
 I'm currently heading into my third year of Honours Computer Science at the University of Guelph, and I am also enrolled in the Co-op program.

 ## My Skills